Multichannel Inventory Management: Challenges, Considerations, and Solutions

 ShipBob’s integration with Zentail serves as a powerful multichannel inventory management solution for advanced sellers.
 As ShipBob delivers fast, affordable multichannel fulfilment across all your marketplaces, Zentail ensures that your listings show the right quantities and that your product data is up to snuff.

-ShipBob helps fulfil not only website orders but also has a B2B Fulfilment Suite and EDI capabilities, enabling merchants to sell throughout the entire B2B ecosystem, powering retail dropshipping (fulfiling orders placed on big box retailers’ websites) and wholesale shipping (including brick-and-mortar stores), which can connect with all the major retailers.
+ShipBob helps fulfil not only website orders but also has a B2B Fulfilment Suite and EDI capabilities, enabling merchants to sell throughout the entire B2B ecosystem, powering retail dropshipping (fulfilling orders placed on big box retailers’ websites) and wholesale shipping (including brick-and-mortar stores), which can connect with all the major retailers.

 By partnering with today’s leading 3PL and ecommerce operations platform, you can beat customer expectations, avoid misships, and stop forecasting flukes from eroding your sales.